Killer545537/Sem-5-Notes/Financial-Engineering/Financial-Engineering.typ

   $
 #figure(
   image("imgs/Portfolio-Diagram.png", height: 20%),
-  caption: [Digram of Portfolio with Two Assets]
+  caption: [Digram of Portfolio with Two Assets],
 )

 We can extend this to multiple assets and plot the efficient frontier.